gersteinlab/MOAT/README.txt

 http://genome.ucsc.edu/goldenpath/help/bigWig.html (scroll to end of page)

 Additionally, the use of "bigWigAverageOverBed" will result in the generation of temporary files in the MOAT directory.
 Therefore, if you attempt to run multiple instances of MOATsim, this will likely cause the data interference between the instances, thereby corrupting the results.
-Naturally, we recommend you not do this. ;)
+We recommend you clone the MOAT source code to another directory for parallel runs.

+2) Input formats

+[blacklist file]
+Tab-delimited columns: (chr, start, stop)
+Extra columns are ignored.

+[variant file]
+Tab-delimited columns: (chr, start, stop)
+Extra columns are ignored.

+3) Output format

+[output directory]
+Files consist of tab-delimited columns: (chr, start, stop)